by Gwen Moritz

 A grand jury in the Eastern District, where Christopher Thyer is U.S. Attorney, indicted Standridge on 12 counts in August 2012.
 He pleaded guilty to one count of it: money laundering related to the misappropriation of a $350,000 premium finance loan that he arranged with the Bank of Delight.

-(Two of Standridge's customers, Danny Wood of Idabel, Oklahoma, and Gregory A. Hunt of Russellville, pleaded guilty in 2012 to participating in Standridge's crimes in the Easter District.
+(Two of Standridge's customers, Danny Wood of Idabel, Oklahoma, and Gregory A. Hunt of Russellville, pleaded guilty in 2012 to participating in Standridge's crimes in the Eastern District.
 Hunt later died in federal prison.)

 Standridge also pleaded guilty to one of the 23 counts included in an indictment issued last October by a federal grand jury in the Western District, where Conner Eldridge is the U.S. Attorney.
 Specifically, Standridge admitted lying in an email used to persuade Don Gigerich, president of Gigerich Electrical Inc. of Hot Springs, to lend him $2.7 million.